Faustine123/1918-INFLUENZA-PANDEMIC-COVID-19/README.md

 The repository is organised as follows:
 **The Input folder**
 All raw data are stored under Input/Data, These data come from the replication package of the Brian Beach et al's paper.
-And we only put the data we used in this file.
+And we only put the data we used in this file, and we rename these file.
+Fig1_raw_data original file name: Murray_2006_Estimates.xlsx
+Fig3_raw_data original file name: LOC_Newspapers_Sep18_Dec19.dta
+Fig4_raw_data original file name: Life_Expectancy.dta
+Fig5_raw_data original file name: NBER_Stocks

 For fig 2, the data comes from https://data.cdc.gov/NCHS/Provisional-COVID-19-Deaths-by-Sex-and-Age/9bhg-hcku.

 Note: the raw data for fig4 is dat file, and we manually convert it to txt file and stored in Output/Data/processed_figure4_data.
 Since we convert the file format, we consider it as processed data.